 — Wipe Your Tears (@WYTcharity) 5 март 2019 г.

 There is also a certain amount of funds raised by the former young Mayor that the current one tries to top: “I’m currently exploring different routes so far, and how we can maximize fundraising for this year.
 The previous young mayor has raised more than £600, so I’m going to try and go above that.
 We like to try and leap over one another each year and how much gets raised for the charity that we choose.
 I am hoping to reach around £1000 for the year.”

-There are several more social projects that the Youth Council is currently planning to work on.
+Several more social projects exist that the Youth Council is currently planning to work on.
 Mr Mullin encourages people to get involved with the council’s activities and support them however they can because “being socially responsible is what stands behind every stable community.”